^

 Treatment of facial pain

-Medical care for patients with facial pain begins with the appointment of anesthetic drugs of local or general impact.
-Primarily prescribed anti-inflammatory substances of the nonsteroid group.
-It is possible to use neuroleptics, tranquilizers, if necessary, to enhance and obtain a longer therapeutic effect on analgesics.
-In parallel with taking analgesics, vitamins B are prescribed, as well as means for normalizing the work of the autonomic nervous system.
+Medical care for patients with facial pain begins with the prescription of local or general painkillers.
+Non-steroidal anti-inflammatory drugs are prescribed initially.
+Neuroleptics and tranquilizers may be used if there is a need to enhance and obtain a longer therapeutic effect from analgesics.
+Along with analgesics, vitamins B are prescribed, as well as agents for normalizing the autonomic nervous system.

-To date, the most balanced combination of neurotropic vitamins of group B has a solution for injection of "milgamma".
-Therapy is started with 2 mg intramuscularly once-only.
-Maintenance dosage - the same amount of the drug two or three times a week.
-Sometimes a medicine is used in the form of tablets.
+Today, the most balanced combination of neurotropic B vitamins is the injection solution "milgamma".
+Therapy begins with 2 mg intramuscularly in a single application.
+Maintenance dosage is the same amount of the drug two or three times a week.
+Sometimes the drug is used in tablet form.

 • diadynamic current;

-• electrophoresis with analgin and lidase in the zone of the top and bottom of the jaw;
+• electrophoresis with analgin and lidase in the area of the upper and lower jaw;

 • electrosleep;